Lead(IV) chloride: Reaction with water

 Unlike carbon tetrachloride, another group IV (IUPAC: group 14) chloride, lead tetrachloride reacts with water.
-This is because the central atom is bigger (Pb is bigger than C) so there is less cluttering and water can easily access it.
-Also, because of the presence of empty d orbitals on the Pb atom, oxygen can bind to it before a Pb–Cl bond has to break, thus requiring less energy.
+This is because Pb has a larger atomic radius than C, so there is less steric hindrance around that central atom and water can more easily access it.
+Also, because of the presence of empty d atomic orbitals on the Pb atom, oxygen can bind to it before a Pb–Cl bond has to break, thus requiring less activation energy.
 The overall reaction is thus as follows: